domoritz/leaflet-locatecontrol/README.md

 To generate the minified JS and CSS files, use [grunt](http://gruntjs.com/getting-started) and run `grunt`.
 However, don't include new minified files or a new version as part of a pull request.
 If you need SASS, install it with `brew install sass/sass/sass`.

+## Prettify and linting

+Before a Pull Request please check the code style.

+Run `npm run lint` to check if there are code style or linting issues.

+Run `npm run:fix` to automatically fix style and linting issues.

 ## Making a release (only core developer)